 In 2021, another group of doctors confirmed that EBV can trigger autoimmune reactions like those found in lupus.
 EBV impairs immunity in different ways.
 This allows the virus to increase within the body even after being dormant (not active).
 Research shows that EBV becomes active again more often in people with lupus.4

-Lupus risk from EBV infection
+Lupus risk from Epstein-Barr virus infection

 Studies show that EBV raises some people’s chance of developing autoimmune diseases.
 An increased risk of autoimmunity after EBV infection has been linked to both genetic factors and the reactivation of EBV.
 More research is needed to determine exactly how the virus affects genes, reactivates, and sets off an autoimmune response that can lead to conditions like lupus.4

-Lupus, mono, and reactivated EBV symptoms
+Lupus, mono, and reactivated Epstein-Barr virus symptoms

 Lupus, mono, and reactivated EBV share common symptoms.
 These include fatigue, fever, and pain.
 Often, mono also comes with a rash, a sore throat, and swelling of the liver, lymph nodes, and spleen.1,2,5